If a Person Lives Out of the Area, Can They Still Be Named an Executor?

 Who Can Be a Personal Representative?

-- Be mentally and physically capable of performing their duties; and
+- Mentally and physically capable of performing their duties; and

-Typically, the priority of appointment is someone named in the will, or someone taking under the will if nobody is appointed.
+Typically, if an individual or entity is named in the will, they will be given priority.
 Here is a link to the statute on point in Florida.

 Barry E. Haimo, Esq.